wpmetabox/docs/_docs/extensions/meta-box-geolocation.md

 And then create an API key for Google Maps.
 See [here](https://developers.google.com/maps/documentation/javascript/get-api-key) for instruction.
 You'll need this key to perform any call to Google Maps platform.

-## Enable geolocation support for a meta box
+### Field group settings

-If you use Open Street Maps for geolocation, you need to add a Open Street Maps field to your field group.
+If you use **Open Street Maps**, you need to *add a Open Street Maps field* to your field group.
 Then add `geo` to your field group custom settings in the Meta Box Builder like this:

 ![enable geolocation for open street maps](https://i.imgur.com/M5ar5i2.png)